The Broker¶

 Network isolation¶

 The Broker should only accept connections from the Gateway's IP range.
 It should not be reachable from the public internet or from agent processes.
-The API_KEY on the Broker should be known only to the Gateway.
+The Broker API key should be known only to the Gateway and can be supplied through API_KEY, API_KEYS, API_KEY_FILE, or API_KEYS_FILE.